Handling Single-Page Application Routing

 Configuration: Audit Triggers & Context Injection

-Map route changes to automated scans by injecting context-aware selectors.
+Map route changes to automated scans by scoping to active viewports.
 Transient overlays and loading spinners must be excluded from the audit scope.

 Apply these configuration parameters: